 On my way to the airport, I was greeted by people looking very cheerful despite the hardship they had to undergo all the years.

-The wide and beautiful road that took me to the City center looked so normal.
+The wide and beautiful road that took me to the city center looked so normal.
 And made me feel as if I was in a Delhi suburb.
 It was only after I saw security personnel every 100 yards, which made all the difference.
-Srinagar, a city that once was the toast of Bollywood producers and the honeymooners alike, today looked like a protected bride.
+The city that once was the toast of Bollywood producers and the honeymooners alike, today looked like a protected bride.
 The people, however, made all the difference with their warmth and generous smile.
 Even the coldest winter in a decade (-6.5 degrees Celsius temperature) could not take away this warmth.

 On checking in at the hotel, my home for the next 5 days, I was made to feel like I was the bridegroom visiting my in-laws after many years.
 The hotel staff at the Reception were excited when I mentioned I came from Bangalore.
 Oh, you come from the IT capital of the world, they gushed.
 The hotel had all the facilities I could expect in a 5-star hotel, contrary to my expectation.

 That night on Tuesday, December 13th at 3:15 am, I felt the experience of my life.
 The earthquake, which had an epicenter in Afghanistan, shook the city out of its sleep.
 When I came out of the hotel room, I was greeted by the hotel staff which ensured that all its guests were safe even at that time of the day.
 We did not dare rush out of the hotel as the temperature was lesser than -6 degrees Celsius outside.
 If the God above us has willed we will be very safe, is what the hotel staff said.
 And assured us of safety in case there were aftershocks.
 Switching the Television on, we saw that the earthquake had a magnitude of 6.8 on the Richter scale.
 And this time, God did not take away any life.